bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/at-length.md

 We would want to create a number of Python files.
 All these files will be in a project.
 You can think of our project as a collection of Python scripts, or modules.

-To get started, let’s create a new project by clicking ‘create new project’.
-Let’s name it - ‘01-first-python-project’.
+To get started, let’s create a new project by clicking 'create new project’.
+Let’s name it - '01-first-python-project’.

 Right now there are no files in the project.

 Let’s create our first Python file, using the IDE.

-The way you can do that is by saying ‘right-click’ -&gt; ‘new’ -&gt; ‘Python file’, and then we’ll give this a name of ‘hello_world’, and click OK.
+The way you can do that is by saying 'right-click’ -&gt; 'new’ -&gt; 'Python file’, and then we’ll give this a name of 'hello_world’, and click OK.

 Now you can go ahead and write your first Python program.
 Let’s write some simple code, like `print("Hello World")`, and save it.

-You can do a right-click here, and say ‘Run hello_world’.
+You can do a right-click here, and say 'Run hello_world’.

 A small window comes up below, which shows the output.
 It says `'Hello World'`.